 How many servers and where are they?

 This brings us back to Surfshark.
-As of early May 2019, Surfshark claimed 800+ servers in 50+ countries.
-While this network doesn’t match up to those of mega services like ExpressVPN (94 countries) or NordVPN (5,100+ servers), it is certainly decent, particularly for a young company.
+As of early April 2020, Surfshark claimed 800+ servers in 50+ countries.
+While this network doesn’t match up to those of mega services like ExpressVPN (94 countries) or NordVPN (5,100+ servers), IPVanish (1300) it is certainly decent, particularly for a young company.

 Most of the countries with Surfshark servers are located in Europe and Asia.
 Surfshark only breaks down its coverage by country, without listing specific cities or the exact number of servers in each country.